datwit/cdk-bastion-host/README.md

+# Bastion host

+Setups a bastion host to access resources in private subnets of a AWS VPC.

+See full article on https://datwit.com/studycases/bastion_host/

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`cdk_bastion_host_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.